d-bl/MAE-gf/docs/roses.md

 ## Introduction
-![roseground][p-rose-wt]
+![roseground][p-rose-pricking]
-The traditional Rose Ground is made as in the pair-diagram on the right.
+The Rose Ground is made on a pricking as in the diagram on the right.
 <p style="clear: both"></p>

-[p-rose-wt]: ../images/roses/w-tradrose.png?align=right "traditional rose ground"
+[p-rose-pricking]: ../images/roses/g01.svg?align=right "rose ground"

 ## Rose ground
 ### Symmetrical rose grounds